yogeshmpandey/yogeshmpandey.github.io/_posts/2017-02-02-Kedarkantha-Chronicles.md

 >Yamuna River

 We Reached Doon at 6 am.
 At this time Doon was relatively cosier than Delhi.
 After some hot tea, we sat in the traveller which took us to Sankri Village.
-The road to sankri is very well built alongside river Yamuna.
+The road to Sankri is very well built alongside river Yamuna.
 However, the last one hour of the journey made our stomach upset.
 Covering Nowgaon, Portola, Mori and Natwar we finally reached Sankri.

 <img src="http://i.imgur.com/ElI0S7T.jpg" alt="Indian Flag">